-As always the train journey along the Tyne Valley is a delight whatever the time of the year and in winter it makes you even more excited for embracing a spot of Hygge away from it all.
-As both being non-drivers we are often limited by choosing accommodation that is relatively near to a train route and after we disembarked from Hexham railway station it was just a ten minute tootle with our luggage up towards the magnificent Abbey.
+As always, the train journey along the Tyne Valley is a delight whatever the time of the year and in winter it makes you even more excited for embracing a spot of Hygge away from it all.
+As both of us are non-drivers we're often limited when choosing accommodation that is relatively near to a train route.
+Thankfully, after we disembarked from Hexham railway station it was just a ten minute tootle with our luggage up towards the magnificent Abbey.
 Through the beautiful park where the birds were signing, we caught our very first sight this year of snowdrops, magic.
 It was a beautiful stroll to Seal Cottage and down the steps we reached a lovely secluded terrace upon which our cottage was to be found.
-It certainly looked so inviting and in a lovely location, we excited entered...

-That ethos of Sam and Vicky was immediately evident as soon as you walked through the door.
+The ethos of Sam and Vicky was immediately evident as soon as you walked through the door.
 A lovely welcome package awaited us on the kitchen table, prosecco, filter coffee, tea bags, crisps and biscuits.
-The kitchen was a very well equipped affair and even milk and orange juice in the fridge.
+The kitchen was very well equipped and there was even milk and orange juice in the fridge.
 We enjoyed exploring our new home and the living room certainly ticked our box for the place to enjoy a cosy read.
 There is a lovely view onto some shared gardens from the window which was a bird spotters paradise.
 Upstairs we went and the carpet was one of the cosiest you could ever walk on.
 There are three bedrooms, two double and a single so the cottage can accommodate a good group.
-Their are lovely touches in each room with lovely views overlooking the gardens, super comfy beds and a couple of welcome chocolates to enjoy.
-Wherever we stay Paul is always fascinated by chairs situated upon landings and wonders who would actually sit on them.
-Well Seal Cottage has one in a lovely cosy nook where you would happily sit in it and read away for a good while.
+There are lovely touches in each room with lovely views overlooking the gardens, super comfy beds and a couple of welcome chocolates to enjoy.

-Through the park we walked and were greeted by the wonderful sight of it all lit up, who said that January is full of darkness.
+We wandered through the park where we were greeted by the wonderful sight of lights scattered all around and lit up, who said that January is full of darkness.
 We were heading to somewhere that offered a touch of France right in the heart of Hexham, Bouchon.
 It is an absolute gem of a restaurant which proudly offers straightforward country style French cuisine.
 We had booked our meal for 6:15pm and had the choice of the early bird price fix or A la Carte menus.
 Paul was in heaven and from the early bird menu chose the salmon mousse, guinea fowl and true to form, the cheese board to finish.
-Lucy was seduced by the vegetarian options of the a la Carte menu, cheese souffle, vegetable pithiviers and mango and lime sorbet.
+I was seduced by the vegetarian options off the a la Carte menu, cheese souffle, vegetable pithiviers and mango and lime sorbet.
 Accompanied with a bottle of the house white the meal was absolutely faultless and as always a wonderful ambience and excellent service.
 It is so wonderful that Hexham is home to this restaurant that transports you to Montmartre for a couple of hours.

 We had loved our night out in Hexham and so back through the wonderfully illuminated seal park to Seal Cottage.
 The night sky was clear and the moon shining.
 It was lovely and toasty back in the cottage and time for bed and what a lovely and comfortable nights sleep we enjoyed.